 How long does it take?

 After the injection you will have to wait about an hour before having the scan, to let the radioactive sugar spread through your body.
+The scan itself usually lasts between 20 minutes and an hour.

 Are there risks / side-effects?

 You will be slightly radioactive after the PET scan, so it is best not to have close contact with pregnant women, babies or young children for a few hours after the scan.
+Drink plenty of fluids and empty your bladder regularly after the scan.
+This can help flush the radiotracer from your body.

 PET scan video